 This is another question that will depend on a variety of factors.
 Much will depend on how much time you spend in your business and how comfortable you are with growth.

 The larger your business becomes, the less time you may get to spend on the passion that drove you to start the company in the first place.
-Growth often means devoting more time to operational aspects of the business.
+Growth often means devoting more time to the operational aspects of the business.

 Entrepreneurs also have to consider whether they want to invest in growth.
 More business means bringing on employees and even more investors.